mjordan/larkm/README.md

 ### Private shoulders

-You can define which IP addresses requests for ARKs with specific shoulders can come from.
+In the `private_shoulders` configuration setting, you can define which IP addresses resolution requests for ARKs with specific shoulders can come from.
 This feature is useful for ARKs for non-public Web resources, or where you are using larkm to manage ARKs for resources that do not resolve to a public location, e.g. on a private fileshare or in a physical location.
 Requests from unregistered IP addresses will get a `403` HTTP response.

 ## Metadata support